ersilia-os/pharmacogx-embeddings/README.md

 # PharmacoGx Embeddings
 Calculate drug, gene, variant and disease graph embeddings based on pharmacogenomics knowledge.

 ## :construction: This is library is in continuous development and it is currently intended for internal use.
 We are currently working on it.
-Stay tuned! :contruction:
+Stay tuned! :construction:

 ## Project overview